RainaXA/Precipitation/README.md

 ## Set up
 You need node.js
-Download the source
+\nDownload the source
-Execute `node index.js` in the terminal
+\nExecute `node index.js` in the terminal
-Even without config, commands, or modules, the bot will create all of these automatically
+\nEven without config, commands, or modules, the bot will create all of these automatically

 ## Making a command
 ```